jackd/jackd.github.io/_posts/2025-11-28-cgt-market-distortions.md

 Clearly, the optimal behaviour is to build the home, collect the grant and resell it immediately (assuming you can sell it for what you paid for it plus the grant), then renting forever.
 Delaying sale always leaves you worse off, and if you wait more than 8 years you'd have been better off skipping it entirely.
 Similarly, if you buy a home on the last day of the simulated period, you'll net yourself a net worth higher by the grant value than if you hadn't (though going forward you'll be netting a lower return than if you hadn't, unless you immediately sell).
 In all other circumstances, you're better off just sticking to shares.

+## Interventions That Might Work

+Having established that the governments' current schemes don't actually change the behaviour of rational agents at equilibrium to promote long term home ownership, let's investigate some other policies that aren't actually being considered but might actually have an affect on long term outcomes.

 ### 25% CGT Discount

 Reducing the capital gains tax discount to 25% has been considered by [government](https://www.pbo.gov.au/sites/default/files/2023-03/PER414%20%20ALP%20%20Negative%20gearing%20and%20capital%20gains%20tax%20CGT%20reform.PDF) and recommended by [the Grattan Institute](https://grattan.edu.au/wp-content/uploads/2023/04/Grattan-Back-in-Black-1.pdf).
 To be clear, there is no evidence that any major political party is currently considering a change to the CGT discount - but we'll still consider it here because it's the only thing that comes close to a feasible redress.